aaronpriven/MooseX-Role-Flyweight/README.md

 # ACKNOWLEDGEMENTS

-Mark Stosberg (MARKSTOS) for suggesting to explain the difference to Singleton.
+Thanks to Mark Stosberg (MARKSTOS) for suggesting to explain the difference between MooseX::Role::Flyweight and MooseX::Singleton.

 # SEE ALSO